“Lose A Pound A Week”

 - Bring your own reusable mug to work, meetings, and conferences.
 If you work in an office that provides coffee to employees, encourage management to initiate a "bring-your-own-mug" policy.

-- And avoid using single-serve coffee machines as generate a lot of plastic waste.
+- And avoid using single-serve coffee machines as they generate a lot of plastic waste.

 - If you buy beverages while on the road, bring your own mug or container and/or patronize places that provide refillable containers.